 Step 7 – Time to reinstall

-If your Operating System is over 3-4 years old i would recommend to reinstall it to make sure that your machine is working properly.
+If your Operating System is over 3-4 years old I would recommend reinstalling it to make sure that your machine is working properly.

-League of Legends code is much more flawed than any operating system and a lot of users report bug that makes client the game lag at random times.
-An easy fix for this issue is just uninstall LoL and then do a clear reinstall, it usually fixes most of the rpoblems.
+League of Legends code is much more flawed than any operating system and a lot of users report a bug that makes the client the game lag at random times.
+An easy fix for this issue is just to uninstall LoL and then do a clean reinstall, it usually fixes most of the problems.

 Step 8 – Make sure your PC is up to the task

 League of Legends is a constantly updating game with new graphics and features added to the completely outdated game engine, because of this its requirements can change rapidly from patch to patch.

 These are recommended settings for running LoL.
 Riot claims that minimum requirements are even lower but from my experience that’s bullshit.

 - 2 GB of RAM (4 GB of RAM for Windows Vista and higher)

 - Nvidia GeForce 8800/AMD Radeon HD 5670 or equivalent video card (Dedicated GPU with 512MB or higher Video Memory(VRAM))